cooperjaXC/covid_marchmadness/README.md

     Cooper, J. A. & Derek H. Alderman (2020).
 Cancelling March Madness exposes opportunity for more sustainable sports tourism economy.
 Tourism Geographies, 22(3): 525-535.
     Cooper, J. A. & Brian M. McCullough (2021).
 Bracketing sustainability: Carbon footprinting March Madness to rethink sustainable tourism approaches and measurements.
-Journal of Cleaner Production.
+Journal of Cleaner Production, 318.

 Included here are basic instructions for understanding the process and reproducing it if necessary.